Lightning-AI/pytorch-lightning/docs/source/advanced/profiler.rst

 Manual capture via TensorBoard
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following instructions are for capturing trace from a running program:
+The following instructions are for capturing traces from a running program:

 0. This `guide <https://cloud.google.com/tpu/docs/pytorch-xla-performance-profiling-tpu-vm#tpu-vm>`_ will
 help you with the Cloud TPU setup with the required installations